jm3/sinatra-template/README.markdown

-#  A Clean Sinatra template.
-Uses HTML5 Boilerplate
+#  An awesome bare-bones Sinatra site all ready with HTML5, tests, and more.

 ## License: